Direct Coupling Analysis of Epistasis in Allosteric Materials: Results

 In this way we can benchmark DCA in the context of allosteric materials and test if it: (i) reproduces accurately the cost of single mutations; (ii) is a good generative model, i.e.\ if it can generate new sequences with high fitness and (iii) can predict epistasis.

-\section{Inferring mutation costs}
+\subsubsection{Inferring mutation costs}

 Fig.\ \ref{fig:mutations_coop1}A shows the map of true mutation costs, indicating a large cost near the allosteric and active sites as well as in the central region where the allosteric response displays high shear (as documented in \cite{Yan18}).
-DCA enables one to infer this map by computing the estimated mutation cost $\Delta {\cal E}_i = {\cal E}_i - {\cal E}$ for a mutation at a generic link $i$, Fig.\ \ref{fig:mutations_coop1}B. The comparison is excellent, as evident also from the high correlation revealed by the scatter plot Fig.\ \ref{fig:mutations_coop1}C. Importantly, including pairwise couplings is key for inferring mutation costs, as a model based on conservation alone performs poorly, see inset of Fig.\ \ref{fig:mutations_coop1}C.
+DCA enables one to infer this map by computing the estimated mutation cost $\Delta {\cal E}_i = {\cal E}_i - {\cal E}$ for a mutation at a generic link $i$, Fig.\ \ref{fig:mutations_coop1}B. The comparison is excellent, as evident also from the high correlation revealed by the scatter plot Fig.\ \ref{fig:mutations_coop1}C. Importantly, including pairwise couplings is key for inferring mutation costs, as a model based on conservation alone (a standard measure of mutation costs, see Methods) performs poorly in this case, see inset of Fig.\ \ref{fig:mutations_coop1}C.

-\section{Generative power of DCA}
+\subsubsection{Generative power of DCA}